Website The Kensington Redondo Beach

 - Must know how to operate kitchen equipment and use utensils to greatest advantage.

 - Ability to follow diet instructions and menus, know basic methods of preparing food in quantities, and familiar with seasoning requirements

 - Must be able to clearly and proficiently communicate with people of all ages, while maintaining an energetic and positive attitude.

-- Ability to work flexible hours including weekends and evenings.
+- Ability to work flexible hours including weekends, evenings, rotating shifts, and occasional overtime.

 - Be in good health, and physically and mentally capable of performing assigned tasks.
 Good physical health shall be verified by a health screening performed by a physician not more than (6) months prior to or (7) days after employment.